bitsneak/htlle-da-vorlage/.github/PULL_REQUEST_TEMPLATE/.md

 # Additional Notes

-Add other comments, observations, or insights.
+*Optional: Add other comments, observations, or insights.*

 # Checklist

 - [ ] I have read and followed the contributing guidelines.
 - [ ] My changes follow the project’s coding style.
-- [ ] I have tested my changes.
+- [ ] I have tested my changes in the corresponding environments.
-- [ ] I have updated documentation as needed.
+- [ ] I have updated documentations and examples as needed.